c1au6i0/crispR/README.md

 <!-- badges: end -->

 I wrote the functions directly in a `R package`.
-This facilitates the installation of all the dependencies..
+This facilitates the installation of all the dependencies…

 ## Installation